 Following its "Frozen JR" production, Inspiration Stage will open the new year with "Into the Woods, JR" Jan.
 3 through Jan.
 5, 2020 at the Sugar Land Auditorium.
 The story follows a Baker and his wife, who wish to have a child; Cinderella, who wishes to attend the King's Festival; and Jack, who wishes his cow would give milk.
 When the Baker and his wife learn that they cannot have a child because of a Witch's curse, the two set off on a journey to break the curse.
 Everyone's wish is granted, but the consequences of their actions return to haunt them later with disastrous results.
 "Into the Woods, JR" is a rare modern classic created by James Lapine and Stephen Sondheim who took popular storybook characters and brought them together.
-Greatwood resident Sarah Love Pizzitola, a 6th grader at Polly Ryon Middle School, has been cast in the show's ensemble.
-"I am excited about performing in 'Into the Woods' because the show is creative, fun, and full of energy," she said.
-"It brings classic fairy tales to life and the show is full of surprises."
+"People will see some of their favorite storybook characters come to life and see a story about how characters journey and adventure in search of their dreams and to have their wishes come true," said Fieldstone resident Alexandria Gomez, 13, a homeschooled seventh grader."The lesson for me is to never stop wishing and following my dreams even if my journey into the woods of life is full of obstacles.
+I need to just keep dreaming and working hard and things will work out in the end."
 With a cast of 44 local youth, ages 10-18, "Into the Woods JR" runs four shows over the weekend of Jan.
 3, 2020.
 Showtimes are Friday, Jan 3, 7:30 p.m.; Saturday, Jan 4, 3:30 p.m. and 7:30 p.m.; and Sunday, Jan.
 5 3:30 p.m.
-Visit inspirationstage.com/ shows/into-the-woods-jr/ for more information.
-Inspiration Stage will take an abbreviated version of "Into the Woods JR" to Sacramento for adjudication at the Junior Theatre Festival West, Feb.
+Visit inspirationstage.com/shows/into-the-woods-jr/ for more information.
+Inspiration Stage will take an abbreviated version of Into the Woods JR to Sacramento for adjudication at the Junior Theatre Festival West, Feb.
 7 - 9.
-The production staff includes: Mandy Seymore-Sensat, Inspiration Stage artistic director, and the show's director/co-choreographer; Sarah Patterson, music director; Annelea Bootle, co-choreographer; Brianna Escobedo, stage manager; and Sarah Pizzitola, 11, will Courtney Sackett, assistant stage manager.

-perform in her iStage production.
+The production staff includes: Mandy Seymore-Sensat, Inspiration Stage artistic director, and the show's director/co-choreographer; Sarah Patterson, music director; Annelea Bootle, co-choreographer; Brianna Escobedo, stage manager; and Courtney Sackett, assistant stage manager.
+"I'm so excited for my friends and family to get to see this show," Alexandria Gomez, 13, will perform Gomez said."It's fantastic!' in her 12th iStage production.
+Courtesy Barkei Photography | Inspiration Stage performs "Hygge" at the 2019 Junior Theatre Festival in Sacramento, California.
+Kate McMurtrey, 8, will perform in her ninth iStage production.
+Inspiration Stage performs "Let Go" at the 2019 Junior Theatre Festival in Sacramento, California.
+Barker Photograph